 South Tyneside jobless claimant count rises as Universal Credit roll-out continues

-The number of people claiming of out-of-work benefits in South Tyneside jumped again last month as the roll-out of Universal Credit continued.
+The number of people claiming out-of-work benefits in South Tyneside has jumped over the year as the introduction of Universal Credit continued.

 The new benefit requires a broader span of claimants to look for work than Jobseeker's Allowance did.

-There were 5,690 people classed as receiving out-of-work benefits in the borough last month, a rise of 85 on March and up by 1,190 year-on-year.
+There were 5,655 people classed as receiving out-of-work benefits in the borough last month, a fall of 25 on April but up by 1,215 year-on-year.